elliotpark410/Crunch-Code/README.md

 #### Accessing
 1. **Cluster Provisioning**:
-Wait 30 minutes for the cluster to build
+Wait 30 minutes for the cluster to provision

 2. **SQL User Setup**:
    - Go to CockroachDB Console → SQL Users